IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/AWSMSSQL_README.md

 		i.
 Choose Dev/Test template
 		j.
 Provide database name, master username and password. (this username and password will be used as an input in jdbc connection details for universal connector)
 		k.
 Export logs: error logs can be selected.
 		l.
-To access DB from outside, select public access to yes under Connectivity section.
+To access DB from outside, change public access to yes under Connectivity section.
 		m.
 Select create database.

 	2. Accessing database instance from outside